WSU-kduncan/f24cicd-browen1234/Project5/README-CD.md

 ## Part 3: Diagramming

-### Here are my diagrams of the deployment process
+### Here are my diagram of the deployment process

+## Where I Failed
+Semantic Versioning was not working.
+I troubleshooted for a good 5 hours and couldn't get anywhere.
+I went through lectures websites, even tested chatGPTs mind but nothing worked.
+The closest I got broke my other workflow and I'm unsure how that even works.

 ## Resources